 If you’re reading this article, you’re probably exploring the field of health and wellness coaching as a career option.
 A quick search on the internet produces a wide variety of options for education and training.
 For health and wellness coaching, MUIH launched its Post-Baccalaureate Certificate (PBC) in 2010, and the nation’s first Master of Arts (MA) degree in 2012.
 Since then, other accredited higher learning institutions have joined MUIH in offering academic credentials (certificate and degree).
-These academic credentials can serve as a gateway to professional credentials, specifically with the International Consortium for Health & Wellness Coaching (ICHWC) and the International Coach Federation (ICF).
+These academic credentials can serve as a gateway to professional credentials, specifically with the National Board for Health & Wellness Coaching NBHWC and the International Coach Federation (ICF).

 As the health and wellness coaching field has evolved, the number of choices has expanded for health, health and wellness, and/or wellness coach training programs, offered also by non-accredited organizations.
 Accredited and non-accredited programs are delivered in different formats—online, in-person, or hybrid.
 Here are some factors for you to consider when choosing a program that gets your health and wellness coaching career off to a good start:

 - Regional accreditation and state approvals.
 This type of recognition demonstrates that the learning institution has met high bars for credibility against rigorous standards.
 As an institution, MUIH is accredited by the regional Middle States Commission on Higher Education.
 Our degrees and certificates (academic credentials) are approved at the state level by the Maryland Higher Education Commission.